-Section 2.1 described asymmetric algorithms such as RSA which have a public and private key.
+The Background section on cryptography described asymmetric algorithms such as RSA which have a public and private key.
 This makes key distribution far easier, because the private key doesn't need to be distributed (it is known by only one person), and the public key doesn't need to be kept secret (it's known by everyone).